katie-lowen/Papers/README.md

 Virtual Reality Paper: Written for my Mixed Reality class, exploring the potential application of VR for educational purposes.

-KD Trees and TriesL: Written for my Data Structures in C class, exploring the applications and construction of KD trees and Trie structures.
+KD Trees and Tries: Written for my Data Structures in C class, exploring the applications and construction of KD trees and Trie structures.